Acolyte & Crucifer

 The only requirement is to call the individual assigned by the Chairperson of Member Care during the week, and let them know that they are being prayed for and cared about.
 The caller then emails the Chairperson to tell them that the call has been made, and give them a brief summary of the conversation.

 - Persons interested in becoming a part of our teaching ministry are recruited each summer.
 They are asked to make a one year commitment and complete a background check.
 Orientation for teachers is held in August prior to the start of the new Sunday school year.
 Curriculum and supplies are provided.
 We recruit 4 teachers for each class so that in a month they will each teach one Sunday and help one Sunday in the classroom.

 Leaders for the Adult classes are asked to commit to 3-4 week sessions.
 Materials are provided as well.

-If you have questions or are interested in teaching, please contact Nadine Anderson, Christian Education Director at email@example.com.
+If you have questions or are interested in teaching, please contact the Director of Youth and Family at email@example.com or 813-961-8747.

 Communion assistants are volunteers who assist the Pastor with the liturgy, especially the Kyrie, the prayers and distribution of communion.
 Most Sundays, the Kyrie is sung by the assisting minister.
 There are a few other spoken parts.

 The Fellowship Committee oversees the Sunday refreshments, which includes coffee and snacks after each service.
 During this time, members and guests are able to socialize and get to know one another better.

 The committee also coordinates special events throughout the year including Thanksgiving Dinner, Lenten Dinners, Easter Sunday breakfast, Hot Dog Social, Reformation Celebration Potluck and Oktoberfest.
 Members of the committee help guests feel welcome to Grace.